USEPA/BMDS/docs/source/installation.md

 Using virtual environments instead of installing in the "root" Python environment has several advantages:

-1. With some computers and enterprise setups, it may be not be possible to install packages in the "root" Python environment without administrative rights.
+1. With some computers and enterprise setups, it may not be possible to install packages in the "root" Python environment without administrative rights.
 2. If packages are installed, they may not easily be found by the "root" Python.
 3. When using virtual environments, you can install multiple versions of the BMDS Desktop software in case you'd like to use different versions for different projects.

-Python virtual environments are simple to create, but the steps are specific depending on whethe you installed Python or Anaconda:
+Python virtual environments are simple to create, but the steps are specific depending on whether you installed Python or Anaconda:

 ::::{tab-set}